- Proactive Preparation and Strategic Planning Beats the Competition Every Time.

 - Many companies, large and small fail to overcome this common problem.

-OASIS Teaming and Joint Venture Approaches
+Teaming and Joint Venture Approaches

 Developing teaming agreements and joint venture relationships for GSA contracts have gained more attention.
 However, with the new SBA affiliation rules for small businesses, companies are still not accurate in their approaches.

 There are still problems with limitations on subcontracting requirements, primary and vital parts of the contract being passed on to the teaming partner etc.